 Siegfried *30.05.1884 in Gunzenhausen, married to Jeane Levy.

 Theodor *03.03.1886 in Gunzenhausen.
 He was married to Erna Kohn *03.11.1891 in Diesback.
 The couple divorced after 1934.

 In 1914 the son Theodor took over and ran the shop together with his wife Erna.
 They lived on the shop’s premises in Gerberstrasse 7.
-In 1932 the parents moved to the daughters in Berlin, where Isaak Klein died in 1927.
+In 1927 Isaak Klein died and his widow moved to the daughters in Berlin in 1932.

 Source: Documentation on the Jewish inhabitants of Gunzenhausen, compiled by the Municipal Archivist Werner Mühlhäuser

 So far, the further fate of the couple was unknown to us, but Dr. Hans-Helmut Görtz gave us new information about the Klein family: